viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/README.md

 # The Transformer Model

+The [Transformer model](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) is a popular deep learning architecture that was introduced in 2017 by researchers at Google Brain and the University of Toronto, Canada.

+Based on assigning weighted importance to different parts of a sentence to improve its long-range temporal context, the Transformer model has been applied to a wide variety of tasks, from natural language to computer vision, finance, and even cybersecurity.

 ## Overview

-The [Transformer Model](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) is based on the idea of applying "attention" to only a handful of details to complete a particular task while discarding the rest.

-Conceptually, it is based on the idea of mimicking the human cognitive process of selectively focusing only on specific parts of any information resource, compared to the rest, to solve a problem.
-From machine translation to natural language processing tasks and beyond, Transformer models have come to redefine the state-of-the-art across several machine learning (ML) research domains and continue to enable spectacular breakthroughs within the broader artificial intelligence community.
-Therefore, this project aims to explain:
+Conceptually, the original Transformers architecture is based on the idea of mimicking the way humans selectively focus only on specific parts of an input sentence.
+This specific focus enhances its long-range context and memory both during the encoder input and decoder output stages, unlike recurrent and LSTM recurrent networks that suffer from a relatively shorter context memory, resulting in an inferior semantic quality of model output.
+Moreover, this weighted-attention design has become the foundation of a more sophisticated class of models called large language models that have redefined the state-of-the-art across several natural language processing tasks, including text prediction, text summarization, question-answering, chatbot applications, and much more.

+This project helps you:

-* what the Transformer model is
+* Understand the bascis of the Transformer model.

-* how the Transformer model works
+* Learn how the Transformer model works.

-* all important details you would need to gain a useful intuition
+* Gain an intuition about all the important details you'd need.

-* some technical implmementations to solve specific real-world tasks
+* Shows you can use it for a real-world language translation task.

+## Audience

+This documentation is meant for you, if you're trying to:

+* understand how Transformer models work.

+* understand the underlying self-attention mechanism.

+* understand how you can implement Transformer models.

+* perform a language translation task using the Transformer model.

+* learn more about the state-of-the-art in deep learning and natural language processing research.

+## Prerequisites

+This documentation assumes you understand:

+* foundational concepts in machine learning and deep learning, especially:

+    * linear algebra

+    * differential calculus

+* how to write software code in Python and use deep learning libraries such as Keras and TensorFlow.

+* how recurrent neural networks, [sequence-to-sequence models](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) that has an encoder-decoder design, and the attention mechanism work.

+* the basics of natural language processing like [vectorisation, tokenisation, and embeddings](https://web.stanford.edu/class/cs224n/).

 ## Scope